 What is trauma-sensitive counselling?

-If you have reason to be extra careful in relationships and perhaps have been diagnosed with complex PTSD due to relational trauma, you may be wary with good reason about choosing a therapist.
+If you have been wounded relationally, you may be wary with good reason about choosing a therapist or going to therapy at all.

 Why I prefer to use the word trauma-sensitive instead of trauma-focused

-The best predictor we have for good outcomes in therapy (Bargmann and Chow, 2014) is still the common factors, and one is the therapeutic relationship and in particular, the therapist’s ability to adapt what they are doing to your needs.
+Overall, the best predictor we have for good outcomes in therapy (Bargmann and Chow, 2014) is still the common factors.
+One of these is the therapeutic relationship and, in particular, the therapist’s ability to adapt what they are doing to your needs.
+For example, I use the relational aspect in our sessions.
+I use attunement to underlying feelings kept in check by anxiety and fear, mental and bodily sensations.

 Who’s the best trauma-therapist?

-Research tells us, that some of the therapists who get good outcomes are the therapists who also understand that relationships matter (Shedler, 2010) over techniques such as CBT and EMDR.
+This fits with what research tells us, namely that some of the therapists who get better outcomes are the therapists who also understand that relationships matter (Shedler, 2010) over techniques and that therapists with a high reflective function have better outcomes.

 References